shanekrusen/bescoth-norichach/_articles/savos.md

 10. Pre-Roman Divinities of the Eastern Alps and Adriatic by Marjeta Šašel Kos, 1999, p.
 113

 11. A Sacred River Landscape with a Sanctuary, The Worship of Rivers in the South-Eastern Alpine Area by Marjeta Šašel Kos, 2017, pp. 451-453

+12. The Nature and Function of Water, Baths, Bathing, and Hygiene from Antiquity Through the Renaissance by Cynthia Kosso and Anne Scott, 2009, pp. 235-244